-This article will help you discover ten of the best spots along the Australian West Coast.
+This article will help you discover ten of the best spots along the West Coast in Australia.
 Being wilder and less touristic than its easterly brother, this coast stretches along more than 4000km of the Indian Ocean.
 West Australia is Australia’s largest state, representing a third of the island’s entire surface, but is only inhabited by 2,5 million people, so less than 10% of the total population of the country!

 If you plan on doing a road trip in Western Australia, here are the ten spots you cannot miss on your way!!